jhuckaby/Cronicle/README.md

 ##### Chain Reaction

-When Chain Reaction mode is enabled on an event, a drop-down menu will appear allowing you to select an additional event from the schedule.
-This event will be launched automatically each time the current event completes a job.
+Chain Reaction mode allows you to select an event which will be launched automatically each time the current event completes a job.
 You are essentially "chaining" two events together, so one always runs at the completion of the other.
 This chain can be any number of events long, and the events can all run on different servers.

-The chained event only launches a job if the current event completes with a successful result.
-Meaning, if an error occurs and the job fails, the chain reaction does not activate.
+You can optionally select different events to run if the current job succeeds or fails.
+For example, you may have a special error handling / notification event, which needs to run upon specific event failures.

 You can have more control over this process by using the JSON API in your Plugins.
 See [Chain Reaction Control](#chain-reaction-control) below for details.